21 Awesome Scholarships for Women in STEM

 The Science Ambassador Scholarship is a full-tuition award for women studying science, technology, engineering, or math funded by the party game Cards Against Humanity.
 This is one of the most generous scholarships for women in STEM you’ll find!
 The only requisite is to record a three-minute video on any STEM topic, which you then submit to YouTube.
 Make a short video that is structured like a mini-lecture.
 Ensure that the material is scientifically correct and that you source your information.
 Because the judges are concerned with substance, don’t worry about production quality.

 - Planning on studying full-time at an ABET-accredited program in engineering, technology, or computing in the upcoming academic year

 - 2 Recommendations (personal and faculty)

-For more than 70 years, SWE has been a catalyst for women in engineering fields.
-The society offers scholarships for women entering college and those continuing to graduate studies.
+SWE has been a driving force for women in engineering since before World War II.
+The organization provides scholarships for females studying at the undergraduate and graduate levels.
 SWE has more than 260 scholarship funds for engineering fields in general or specific areas such as computer science.
-Annually, these scholarships provide $1 million in financial support for educating women in engineering fields.
-This also provides excellent opportunities for mentoring, networking, and getting started in an engineering career.
+These scholarships provide $1 million in financial assistance for female students every year.
+This also offers excellent possibilities for mentoring, networking, and getting started in an engineering profession.

 - Identify as a woman

 - Freshman, sophomore, or junior majoring in or planning to major in STEM

 - A full-time undergraduate student enrolled in an accredited U.S., Canadian, or Mexican college/university in both the current and upcoming academic year